-Roisin Byrne, Nature-Based Landscape Architecture are specialist in creating highly collaborative design processes for creation and care of projects which bring co-benefits to people and planet.
+Roisin Byrne, Nature-Based Landscape Architecture are specialists in creating highly collaborative design processes for the creation and care of place projects which bring co-benefits to people and planet.
 We design for clients and with communities who care about our shared Earth.
 We are aware of our collaborative agency, held within our choice to create new landscapes which are restorative to our natural, interconnected Earth systems, climate and biodiversity.

-Our Ethos is based on endeavouring for the emergence of sustainability harmonious ecosystems within our projects and by extension on our Earth.
+Our Ethos is based on endeavouring for the emergence of sustainably harmonious ecosystems within our projects and, by extension, on our Earth.
 In essence, nature is the very inspiration and core of our practice.

 What are Nature-Based Solutions?